Zhuravl/random-name-generator/README.md

-# random-name-generator
+# randomname

-Generator of random but real names for testing
+A library to generate random but real names for testing